mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

-So this is the command that I just identified in the *log file*.
-Let's start with the timestamp.
+So this is the *command* that I just identified in the *log file*.
+Let's start with the **timestamp** -- *t*.
 This lets us know when the event occurred.
-Next, I have the severity level of the message.
-Briefly, there are five types of severity levels.
-You have fatal, error, warning, informational, which is related to verbosity level 0, and debug, which is related to verbosity level 1 through 5.
-This component has a verbosity level of I, which means that this is an informational message.
+Next, *I* have the **severity level** of the message.
+Briefly, there are five types of *severity levels*.
+> You have *fatal, error, warning, informational, which is related to verbosity level 0, and debug, which is related to verbosity level 1 through 5*.

+This component has a verbosity level of *I*, which means that this is an *informational message*.

 Next, we have the actual log component that the operation falls under.
 In this case, the operation is a command.
 We can also see the connection that the event occurred on.
 Connections are incremented and unique, so any events initiated by a specific connection are likely from the same client.
 We have more specific information on the event.
 We have a command action that was executed on the admin database.
 The $cmd indicates that this was a database command.